 Cornelius was a Roman citizen that lived in Caesarea.
 He was a centurion in the Italian Regiment of the Roman military (Acts 10:1).
-He was not fully a heathen, for he was “devout” man that “feared God” and gave alms to the people (v.
-2).
-For this reason, the apostles in Jerusalem respected him (v.
-22) and gave special consideration to his case (Acts 11:1–18).
+He was not fully a heathen, for he was “devout” man that “feared God” and gave alms to the people (verse 2).
+For this reason, the apostles in Jerusalem respected him (verse 22) and gave special consideration to his case (Acts 11:1–18).

 One afternoon, while Cornelius was praying, an angel of God appeared to him in a vision and told him that his prayers were heard (Acts 10:30–31).
 The angel added that Cornelius needed to send for Peter, who was staying in Joppa at the house of Simon, a tanner by the sea (verse 32).
 Right away in obedience to the angel of God, Cornelius sent two of his men and a faithful soldier to Joppa to find Peter and bring him.

 At the same time, the Lord was working on Peter’s heart that he may receive the Gentile visitors.
 So, Peter in a vision, “saw heaven opened and an object like a great sheet bound at the four corners, descending to him” (Acts 10:11–12).
 And he heard a voice saying, “Get up, Peter.
 Kill and eat” (verse 13).
 But Peter responded, “Not so, Lord!
 For I have never eaten anything common or unclean” (Acts 10:14).
 But the voice replied, “Do not call anything impure that God has made clean” (verse 15).
 This vision was repeated three times.